 Statute of Limitations on Bad Checks in Georgia

-Most states have a short statute of limitations in place that applies to collecting on bad checks.
+Unfortunately, most states have a short statute of limitations in place that applies to collecting on bad checks.
 In Georgia, the statute of limitations is two years.
 This means that, if you are trying to collect on a bad check written to your business, you only have two years to collect the debt.

 How to Collect Quickly

 Two years seems like plenty of time to collect on a bad check.
 On the other hand, you will be surprised to find just how long it can take to collect on unpaid debts.
 And, the best way to move quickly is to hire a professional debt collection agency.
 Most importantly, an agency will have the resources necessary to aggressively collect on unpaid debts.

 As a business owner, there are a limited number of strategies you can use to collect on unpaid debts.
 However, a debt collection lawyer can file suit, elevating your collection efforts quickly, before the statute of limitations has passed.

 So, if you are in Atlanta or the surrounding areas, click here or call 678-566-6800.
 You can begin working with a lawyer at Howe & Associates Debt Collection Attorneys today.